 During an eight day manhunt, they kidnapped and raped a five year old girl before they were finally caught.
 They pled guilty in 2006.
 In 2009, a federal judge sentenced Riley to life in prison after she pleaded guilty to the kidnapping.
 Davis was sentenced to death.

 15. Jens Söring and Elizabeth Haysom

-The attempt failed and Söring blamed Haysom for the murder, while Haysom claimed that Söring was the instigator.
+But this attempt failed and Söring blamed Haysom for the murder, while Haysom claimed that Söring was the instigator.
+(Gotta love the loyalty, huh?)
 Both deny they had anything to do with the crime, but nevertheless, he was sentenced to life in prison, and she got 90 years.

 16. Inessa Tarverdiyeva and Roman Podkopayev

 According to police and published reports, Russian nursery-school teacher Inessa Tarverdiyeva and her husband, dentist Roman Podkopayev, committed at least 30 murders over a six year span before finally being arrested in 2013 – some with the help of their children.